paulobolinhas/Smart-Home/README.md

 # Smart-Home

+PROTOTYPE DESIGN

 Design and development of an interface for a Smart Home.

-- PROTOTYPE DESIGN

 ### to improve: